-The mage tower here at Amber Ledge was another story.
+The magical fortress that the Udirians had constructed at Amber Ridge was another story.

-The Kirin Tor had sealed the place tight with a magical bubble that allowed the heat to dissipate, but did not allow the cold to come inside.
+The building been sealed tight with magical enchantments that allowed the heat to dissipate, but did not allow the cold to come inside.
 It was a comfortable temperature in the stone tower, no matter what, and I grew comfortable with this over the few days that I had stayed with them.

 Lady Evanor had recovered rather quickly, but many of the prisoners had not.
-We had asked Valiance Keep for assistance, and they sent us a handful of soldiers to help the prisoners recover enough to be transported back to the keep.
+We asked for help from neighboring military outposts, and they sent us a handful of soldiers to help the prisoners recover enough to be transported away.

 I had spent most of my time watching over Evanor, but she had stirred this particular morning looking lively, even asking me to get her something for breakfast.
 I heartily agreed, hungry myself, and I headed outside of the tower to visit the food tent that had been setup.

 The cold hit me like a ton of bricks, but I took a deep breath and picked up my speed until I reached the tent’s interior, which was not much warmer, but still better.

 There, standing at the back of the tent in nothing but a thin pair of shorts and light shirt, stood a very large man with an even larger butcher’s knife.
 He looked over at me, standing in the tent flap, and then smiled widely.
 “Sionis!”